sunnylam13/gap_fill_make_021918_1/docs/scratch.md

 	# if you still can't find it, grab the file in the index + 1 position or the next file on the list and change it to be 1
 	# rinse and repeat

+## Wednesday, February 21, 2018 11:53 AM

+We need to account for the case were the index is 0 and the new target number is 1.

+There aren't many numbering schemes that start with file0000.txt.